alphagov/paas-developer-docs/docs/deploying_apps/index.md

 You can also create your own variables.

-To view current an app's current environment variables, run:
+To view an app's current environment variables, run:

 ``cf env APPNAME``